mokyen/okyensourcesoftware/invariance.md

 ## Relationship Between a Member and Resource

-When a data member needs to have a relationship with a "resource", the [recommended programming idiom is RAII](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#p8-dont-leak-any-resources).
+When a data member needs to have a relationship with a "resource," the [recommended programming idiom is RAII](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#p8-dont-leak-any-resources).

 cppreference.com [defines Resource Allocation Is Initialization](https://en.cppreference.com/w/cpp/language/raii) as:

-> Resource Acquisition Is Initialization or RAII, is a C++ programming technique which binds the life cycle of a resource that must be acquired before use (allocated heap memory, thread of execution, open socket, open file, locked mutex, disk space, database connection—anything that exists in limited supply) to the lifetime of an object.
+> Resource Acquisition Is Initialization, or RAII, is a C++ programming technique that binds the life cycle of a resource that must be acquired before use (allocated heap memory, thread of execution, open socket, open file, locked mutex, disk space, database connection—anything that exists in limited supply) to the lifetime of an object.

 RAII establishes a relationship between the data member and the resource.
-It would be dangerous to place a file handle as a public member, as a change to it could create a memory leak.
+Placing a file handle as a public member would be dangerous, as changing it could create a memory leak.
 RAII creates an invariance between the member and the resource.

 On a side note, I really prefer the term CADRe, or Constructor Acquires-Destructor Releases, as a better name for remembering RAII.
 However, it's hard to change a term that's been around longer than the Super Nintendo.

 ## Property of a Data Member that Must Be True

 The final type of invariance is similar to the first but isn't a relationship between data members.
-Instead, there's some thing that needs to be enforced a our a member.
+Instead, there's something that needs to be enforced about a member.
 Maybe our integer needs to always be even.
-Maybe a string can only be a certain length .
-One of the most common places this is seen is in nontrivial getters or setters for an object that do some enforcement.
+Perhaps a string can only be a certain length.
+One of the most common places this is seen is in nontrivial getters or setters for an object that performs some enforcement.

 Consider this example: